tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ## 3. Engagement

 ???
-Finally, a group of people can get to work on making changes-
+Finally, a community can begin working on changes-

 they may opt for adopting less intrusive services,